Junior Ogedi-Uzokwe

-In January 2023 on the transfer deadline day he signed for NIFL Premiership club Glentoran.

 Career

 Early career

 Ogedi-Uzokwe was a member of the youth teams at two English Football League clubs, Leyton Orient and Millwall, separated by a spell at Ilford.
 He made the step up to men's football at Enfield 1893 at the age of 18.
 In late 2013, he signed for Aveley before moving to Nottingham and signing for Hucknall Town and Carlton Town.
 He returned south to play for Hayes & Yeading United, Barkingside and Lewes.

 Türk Ocağı Limasol

 On 26 January 2016, Ogedi-Uzokwe joined Northern Cypriot club Türk Ocağı Limasol.
 He made his debut the following day in a 2–0 victory against Gençli̇k Gücü in the Cypriot Cup Second Round first leg.
 On 31 January, Ogedi-Uzokwe scored his first goal for the club in the 7–0 second leg victory.
 After going four games without a goal, he scored both goals in a 2–0 win at Yeni̇cami AK on 5 March.
 Ogedi-Uzokwe scored his first goal of the season two weeks later in a 3–1 win against Bostanci Bağcil.

 In September 2016, Ogedi-Uzokwe returned to the club for a second season but went seven games without a goal.
 He eventually scored in a 1–0 win against Küçük Kaymakli on 13 November.
 His second goal came a month later when opening the scoring of a 2–0 win against Gençli̇k Gücü on 30 December.
 Following a further 14 goalless games for Ogedi-Uzokwe, mostly because he was playing as a midfielder, he scored three goals in April to seal league victories against Çetinkaya Türk and Ci̇hangi̇r.

 Having appeared in every match of the 2016–17 league campaign, Ogedi-Uzokwe scored twice on the final day of the season in a 6–2 win against Gençli̇k Gücü.
 A week later, he played 89 minutes in a 1–0 victory against Yalova in the Cypriot Cup Final to celebrate his first piece of silverware with the club.